volvofixthis/go-livecheck/README.md

 # Usecase
 go-livecheck is command line tool for validation metrics and envs.
 If validation fails it returns exit code = 1.
-Exception for daemon mode, where go-livecheck runs forever sends metrics if they are enabled
+Exception for daemon mode, where go-livecheck runs forever sends metrics if they are enabled.
+For metrics validation you can use Lua or CEL.
+Also you can use script validator and l4 validator.
 # Install
 Run go install:
 go install github.com/volvofixthis/go-livecheck/cmd/livecheck@latest